ulmod/magento-2-read-more-less/README.md

 * Ability to add the read more/less button on all categories and products pages or separately per particular category and product page.
 * Ability to specify the description height to show the read more button
-* Ability to specify the description height to show the read more button
 * Ability to specify the description selector to enable the read/more less button
 * Mobile-friendly
 * Support multiple-stores